-Similarly, despite jokes that they are haphazard and dangerous (Adam: "You know what separates us from a couple of 15 year old pyromaniacs [knocks on panel] ballistics glass..."), they are very much conscientious about safety and if they ever handle the explosives rigging they are being supervised by professionals.
+Similarly, despite jokes that they are haphazard and dangerous (Adam: "You know what separates us from a couple of 15 year old pyromaniacs? [knocks on panel] Ballistics glass..."), they are very much conscientious about safety and if they ever handle the explosives rigging they are being supervised by professionals.
 The same goes for other situations where they call in experts in how to safely test weaponry, vehicles and other dangerous situations.
 In particular, the Dec 2011 mishap got a lot of people upset that the MythBusters could have killed people, but the testing was done at a bomb range with those same experts used to make sure the testing was done safely.
 It was just a freak accident.

 When rocketry expert and "Honorary MythBuster" Eric Gates was tragically killed in December of 2009, critics automatically assumed it was due to an experiment gone awry and called the show unsafe.
-Gates had died in a completely unrelated construction accident.
+Gates had actually died in a completely unrelated construction accident.

 Padding: Practically every return from commercial break, or every segue from the Adam-Jamie myth to the Grant-Tory-Kari myth, includes a lengthy recap of what's already happened in the episode.
 This helps pad the episode out to an hour.

 Spoiled by the Format: Because they go on to replicate the results of every myth they bust, you can usually tell whether the myth is true based on how far into the episode they are when they test it full-scale.
 On at least one occasion Adam himself has openly acknowledged this by commenting that they have far too much time left in the episode not to take their testing further.

 In an episode involving whether or not a car will always explode after it drives off a cliff, the Explosive finale included a song very reminiscent of, but legally distinct from, Guns N' Roses' "November Rain".
 Especially strange considering that "Don't Cry" is the Guns N' Roses video featuring an exploding car going over a cliff, and "November Rain" has a wedding reception as its climax.

-When the build team are trying to chase greased pigs, something suspiciously close to Yakety Sax plays during a sped-up shot.
+When the Build Team are trying to chase greased pigs, something suspiciously close to Yakety Sax plays during a sped-up shot.